isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 done quickly and overnight.
 There is a lot of stress, whether it is from clients, sometimes from judges when you appear in Court, and fellow practitioners.
 And the competition can be intense.

+{:start="69"}
 69. As the President of the Law Society, Mr Adrian Tan, noted in his speech at the OLY: in 2022, it had its first membership reduction in half a decade.

+{:start="70"}
 70. I looked at the numbers that Mr Tan cited.
 He cited them as of 31 August 2022.
-Shortly after that, a batch of new lawyers for the year were mass called and introduced to the Bar.
+Shortly before that, a batch of new lawyers for the year were mass called and introduced to the
+Bar.

+{:start="71"}
 71. If we take this into account, then there would in fact have been a gradual, small increase in the total number of Singapore-qualified practising lawyers over the years.
 To give Members some idea of the numbers: from around 5,400 practitioners in 2017